MiloHHK/Homeodomain-TALE-filter/README.md

 Obviously, this program requires a modern version of the Python language installed.

 --------------------------------------------------------
-I included two copies of the python file, one that is stripped down and one with my annotations for those looking to tinker with the files.
+I included two copies of the python file, one that is stripped down and one with my annotations for those looking to tinker with the files, located in a branch.

 This project is not in any way professional nor something i expect to return to.
 Hopefully it works for your OS and for your project, but I make no promises to return to this and expand it's useability as it was for personal use.